FiorenMas/Revanced-And-Revanced-Extended-Non-Root/README.md

 Simply, all you need to do is choose the app you want to use from the options below: 'Revanced' or 'Revanced Extended'.
 Then, select your phone's CPU architecture.
 If you don't know what your phone's CPU architecture is, choose All Architectures.
 That's all there is to it.

 > [!NOTE]
-> If you want to use the YouTube, YouTube Music or Google Photos app, you need to download and install [MicroG RE](https://github.com/MorpheApp/MicroG-RE) or [MicroG](https://github.com/ReVanced/GmsCore/releases)
+> If you want to use the YouTube, YouTube Music or Google Photos app, you need to download and install [MicroG RE](https://github.com/MorpheApp/MicroG-RE)
 >
 > If you are an advanced user and you want to use custom patches for patching apps, you should read the [Wiki](../main/docs/Frequently%20Asked%20Questions.md#q-how-do-i-use-this-repository-for-patching-my-own-app).
 >